7 Signs You Are Having A Midlife Crisis & How To Cope

 - Create a new set of goals for yourself, to get you excited for your future.

 - If you do feel that this time in your life is overwhelming you and you are unsure of what to do, it may be worth seeking a professional to talk to.

-Overall, a midlife crisis is not a bad thing and it can become easier to cope with a midlife crisis, the most important thing to have during this time is support from others, so it may be worth you talking to your loved ones about what you are going through.
+Overall, a midlife crisis, or even a quarter-life crisis is not a bad thing and it can become easier to cope with, the most important thing to have during this time is support from others, so it may be worth you talking to your loved ones about what you are going through.